ultimate271/notes/martin/storm01Prologue01.md

 in, as if they were as big fools as the rest.
 That was good.
 No sense to draw attention, when their hour was so close.

+## Chett's plans are foiled by snow, then his attempt to kill Samwell is foiled by three hornblasts from the scouts, signifying "others"

+### Chett second guesses his plan again and goes into
 When the shouting died away, once more he heard the sound of the wind picking at the ringwall.
 The flames swirled and shivered, as if they too were cold, and in the sudden quiet the Old Bear’s raven cawed loudly and once again said,